 Barna then describes the reactions of two different real-life pastors to the revolution.
 One praises God for it, recognizes God working in it, and is at peace with it, even if it means his attendance and budget numbers drop and the size of his ministry decreases.
 He even realizes he can create revolutionaries on purpose.
 The other pastor rejects it and asserts the primacy of the local church over all things spiritual.

 I had a few problems with the book, but in the overall context these are relatively small matters.
 For example, Barna tends to present revolutionary Christians as some sort of "super-Christians" who are delivering on "what God expects."
-This is troubling on several fronts.
-Expressing ideal Christian behavior as a minimum expectation is law-based, and we all ought to know what law-keeping gets you (in case you don't know, the answer is death).
-Barna presents revolutionaries as basically better fruit-producers (i.e. law-keepers) than the people who are part of the institutional church.
+It seems performance-based, that revolutionaries are OK because they are better result-producers than the people who are part of the institutional church.
 I think revolutionaries want to reach the ideals of the Christian faith.
-But they want them through grace and God's working, not through law-keeping, man's programs and trying to generate "fruit" with ulterior motives like justifying themselves or making their approach look better that everybody else's.
+But they want them through grace and God's working, not through rule-keeping, man's programs and trying to generate "fruit" with ulterior motives like justifying themselves or making their approach look better that everybody else's.

 If anyone is pursuing this lifestyle, it's because that is what is left when you strip away all of the institutional church baloney that revolutionaries have grown weary of.
 Furthermore, these traits aren't just written off by the world as Barna suggests; they're often written off by the institutional church.
 Who needs goodness and integrity when the building is full, the worship band is rockin' and the leader has the best program around?